-The first letter I wrote was to my father, my primary abuser.
+One of the first letters I wrote was to my father, my primary abuser.
 I wasn’t aware of feeling much of anything toward him.
 I started to write the letter from my head, but as I progressed, my heart spoke.
 I didn’t consider if his feelings would be hurt or how he would take it because I didn’t plan to send it.
 Through the words, I poured out all the hateful feelings I didn’t know I had.
 The more I wrote, the more rage rose up.
 I imagined the hatred flowing from up within me and down my arms and hands and onto the paper.
 After that, the paper contained a little more of my anger and pain so I didn’t have to carry it.

 Another significant letter I’ve written is to the people ‘out there’.
 I had trouble being in public and was always on guard.
 I felt defensive and angry when people invaded my space.
 I addressed my letter to “John Q. Public.”
 When I wrote that letter, it was eye-opening.
 I thought it would merely help rid me of some anger, but through it, I realized that I believed that the whole world was against me and I took every careless move or bump personally.
 I was still thinking like a victim in that area and it helped me confront that lie.